-8.1 Introduction to OPDC
+1.2 Introduction to OPDC

-The Old Oak and Park Royal Development Corporation (OPDC) is the Mayoral Development Corporation established to oversee strategic regeneration across the Old Oak and Park Royal Opportunity Area, delivering an inclusive and accessible new urban district, with many thousands of new and affordable homes, jobs and facilities.
+OPDC is the Mayoral Development Corporation established to oversee strategic regeneration across the Old Oak and Park Royal Opportunity Area.

-The new HS2 and Elizabeth Line interchange station at Old Oak Common is due to open within the next decade, bringing significant transport connectivity between Old Oak and central London, Heathrow and Birmingham.
+The new HS2, Elizabeth Line and Great Western interchange station at Old Oak Common is due to open within the next decade, bringing significant transport connectivity between Old Oak and central London, Heathrow, the West country and Birmingham.
 OPDC is utilising its planning and regeneration powers to ensure that these benefits are maximised.

-8.2 Our budget 2024-25
+1.3 Our budget 2024-25